iurisilvio/notenoughmemory/site/source/2015-05-31-nginx-quick-config.rst

         }
     }

-If you want a HTTPS only website, redirect the HTTP traffic to HTTPS.
-Add another server block to do it.
+If you want a HTTPS only website, add another server block to redirect the HTTP traffic to HTTPS.

 .. code:: nginx